 Strawberry and Sweet Red Bean Mochi (Ichigo Daifuku)

-Ichigo daifuku is a soft and chewy mochi stuffed with fresh juicy strawberry and sweet red bean paste.
+Ichigo daifuku is a soft, chewy mochi stuffed with fresh, juicy strawberry and sweet red bean paste.

-If you love juicy strawberries, sweet red bean paste, and chewy mochi, you will love this Japanese dessert Daifuku is a popular traditional Japanese sweet; it is soft mochi stuffed with sweet red bean paste and this Strawberry Daifuku is a relatively new wagashi, like a traditional Japanese confectionery with a modern twist since it was created during the ’80s
+You will love this Japanese dessert if you love juicy strawberries, sweet red bean paste, and chewy mochi.
+Daifuku is a popular traditional Japanese sweet; it is soft mochi stuffed with sweet red bean paste, and this Strawberry Daifuku is a relatively new wagashi, like a traditional Japanese confectionery with a modern twist since it was created during the ’80s.

-Most Ichigo Daifuku recipes use the microwave, which is easier but this recipe doesn’t use the microwave because I am not a fan of it.
+Most Ichigo Daifuku recipes use the microwave, which is easier, but this recipe doesn’t use the microwave because I am not a fan of it.
+I have also seen on Instagram that people buy daifuku and then squeeze the strawberry inside it.
 I must admit that making Daifuku isn’t easy and takes time.. but the process can be fun and meditative!
 Enjoy

 Recipe